 The Production Team

-DANCE OF MY LIFE is a 77-minute video documentary that was shot in Brazil, the Philippines, the USA and France by an international team headed by Lydia Benitez-Brown (Director/Writer) whose past credits include the award-winning "Batibot" (winner of the Prix Jeunesse and the NY Film and Video Festival) - the Philippines' best-loved children's TV program.
-It was produced by Nick Brown, Maria del Castillo and Queen Bessie LLC.
-Rii Kanzaki was Technical Consultant and Editor.
-Script consultants included Jo Atienza, Ralston Jover and Ralph Pena.
-Philippine footage was provided by Noel Anonuevo (Unit Director) and Mayee Fabregas (Associate Producer) with Manie Magbanua, Jr. on the camera.
+DANCE OF MY LIFE is a 75-minute video documentary that was shot in Brazil, the Philippines, the USA and France by an international team headed by Lydia Benitez-Brown (Producer/Director/Writer) whose past credits include the award-winning "Batibot" (winner of the Prix Jeunesse and the NY Film and Video Festival) - the Philippines' best-loved children's TV program.

 DANCE OF MY LIFE features an unforgettable performance by Valquiria Ribeiro, one of Brazil's top stage and TV personalities who eloquently explains the meaning of Carnival.
 Paolo Montalban, a well-known movie, stage and TV actor provided voice-over translations of the Brazilian interviews.